Saturday, August 18, 2012

 Homelink Aluminum Fountain Pen's

-Homelink pens were made by Kagan & Co. of Edgware and since the shortage of material for the war, small companies were shun out of business since the material became unavailable to consumers, and/or because to expensive to be cost effective.
-Homelink's are common in aluminum, but their De Luxe version came in anodized colors of "Gold, Ruby, Green, Blue, Jet Black and many other attractive colors."
-If anyone has these colors, id be interested in purchasing them, but as of now ive only been able to acquire blue.
+Homelink pens were made by Kagan & Co. of Edgware in North London which produced some very high quality fountain pens back in the day.
+Homelink's were no exception, and can commonly be found in aluminum, but there are "De Luxe" versions that came in anodized colors of "Gold, Ruby, Green, Blue, Jet Black and many other attractive colors."
+If anyone has these colors, I'd be interested in purchasing them, but as of now I've only been able to acquire blue and black.
 Below is what they looks like;

 Tuesday, August 7, 2012